kg7oem/pulsar/README.txt

   * JACK audio client - participates in the whole JACK ecosystem
   * PortAudio client (default stream only currently)
   * Load, configure and use any LADSPA plugin
+  * LV2 support with URID map and Options extended features
   * Change effect configuration while audio engine is running.
   * Query and adjust plugin configuration via DBUS.